matthewhall78/hello-world/resume.md

 ## Sr. Scrum Master:
 ### Corporate Services for Natural Resources, Information Mgmt Branch – Oct 2016 to Present

-- Transportation Fuels Reporting System (1.5 years in Scrum, 2 yrs previous in waterfall)
+- Transportation Fuels Reporting System (2 years in Agile, 2 yrs previous in waterfall)
 	* Transitioned the project from a Waterfall development methodology to an Agile methodology
 	* Before we had a full time team assigned, the Product Owner and I performed all of the roles for the Scrum Team
-	     * Created prototypes with the Product Owner
+		- Created prototypes with the Product Owner
-	     * Developed the first set of screens using Bootstrap (HTML/CSS/JS)
+		- Developed the first set of screens using Bootstrap (HTML/CSS/JS)
-	     * Mentored 3 Product Managers in the Scrum Methodology
+		- Mentored 3 Product Managers in the Scrum Methodology
-	     * Completed 4 innovative procurements using the Code-with-Us program from BC Developers Exchange
+		- Completed 4 innovative procurements using the Code-with-Us program from BC Developers Exchange
+		- Piloted the use of a software development coding challenge as part of an RFP for full stack developers
-	     * Gained expertise in the use of related DevOps pipeline tools and Scrum tools
+		- Gained expertise in the use of related DevOps pipeline tools and Scrum tools
-	     * Built a product roadmap for the completion of a Low Carbon Fuel Credit Trading system
+		- Built a product roadmap and release roadmap for the completion of a Low Carbon Fuel Credit Trading system
-	     * Produced the [TFRS task board](https://trello.com/b/O9L8CXes/transportation-fuels-reporting-system) using Trello as a tool to assist with the facilitation of project planning sessions (Scrum ceremonies)
+		- Produced the [TFRS task board](https://trello.com/b/O9L8CXes/transportation-fuels-reporting-system) using Trello as a tool to assist with the facilitation of project planning sessions (Scrum ceremonies)
-	     * Organizing System Documentation through the [project wiki](https://github.com/bcgov/tfrs/wiki/) in order to facilitate collaboration
+		- Organizing System Documentation through the [project wiki](https://github.com/bcgov/tfrs/wiki/) in order to facilitate collaboration
 	* Now with a full development team in place I am able to focus on the [core responsibilities of the Scrum Master](http://www.scrumguides.org/scrum-guide.html#team-sm)
-		* Maintaining a Trello Board that models the use of Scrum and which can be used as an example for other teams
+		- Maintaining a Trello Board that models the use of Scrum and which can be used as an example for other teams
 			* User stories are well written and appropriately sized
 			* Stories have functional tests written for implementing Behaviour Driven Development tests
 			* Code changes are linked to the user stories
-			* Acceptance criteria are written and understand to the Product Owner
+			* Acceptance criteria are written and understood by the Product Owner
-			* Story Points are assigned and the stories are given a category
+			* User Stories are assigned story points and labelled with a theme
-- Agile training and Lego4Scrum  (1.5 years)
+- Agile training and Lego4Scrum  (2 years)
-	* Facilitated 14 Lego4Scrum workshops with 3 more scheduled in January/February timeframe
+	* Facilitated 21 Lego4Scrum workshops (reaching over 300 individuals) with 4 more scheduled in July 2018 timeframe
 	* Collaborated with the BC Developer's Exchange in the development of training curriculum for new agile teams
-	* Producing a collection of training materials and documentation to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki
+	* Produced a collection of training materials and documentation to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki
-- Scrum Master Guild  (0.5 years)
+- Scrum Master Guild  (1 year)
-	* I Reached out to all Scrum Master across government and extended an invite to form a Guild
+	* I reached out to all Scrum Master across government and extended an invite to form a Guild
 	* I established a regular meeting schedule and facilitated the first few until we established a rotating Chair
 	* Created a Trello Board to collect backlog items and discuss how we can all work together to produce solutions that would benefit all our projects